djrtwo/EIPs/EIPS/eip-X-hybrid-casper-ffg.md

 ## Abstract

-This EIP describes the specification for implementing and hard-forking the Ethereum network to support hybrid PoW/PoS via Casper the Friendly Finality Gadget (FFG).
-In this hybrid model, existing PoW mechanics are used as the block proposal mechanism while PoS is layered on top via an EVM contract, providing economic finality through a modified fork choice rule.
-Because network security is partially shifted from PoW to PoS, PoW block reward is reduced.
+This EIP specifies a hybrid PoW/PoS consensus model for Ethereum main net.
+Existing PoW mechanics are used for new block creation, and a novel PoS mechanism called Casper the Friendly Finality Gadget (FFG) is is layered on top using a smart contract.

-This EIP does not provide safety or liveness proofs.
-See the [Casper FFG](https://arxiv.org/abs/1710.09437) paper for a more detailed formal discussion.
+Through the use of Ether deposits, slashing conditions, and a modified fork choice, FFG allows the underlying PoW blockchain to be finalized.
+As network security is partially shifted from PoW to PoS, PoW block rewards can be reduced.

-This EIP does not provide validator implementation details.
-See the [Casper Implementation Guide](https://github.com/ethereum/casper/blob/master/IMPLEMENTATION.md) for validator details.
+This EIP does not contain the safety and liveness proofs or the validator implementation details, but these can be found in the [Casper FFG paper](https://arxiv.org/abs/1710.09437) and [Casper Implementation Guide](https://github.com/ethereum/casper/blob/master/IMPLEMENTATION.md) respectively.

 ## Motivation